Rahul Gandhi: Formative years

 In March 2004, Gandhi announced his entry into politics by declaring that he would contest the 14th general elections from his father's former constituency of Amethi in Uttar Pradesh for the Lok Sabha, India's lower house of parliament.
-His mother had held the seat until she transferred to the neighbouring constituency of Raebareli.
+His mother had held the seat until she transferred to the neighbouring constituency of Rae Bareli.
 When Gandhi made this announcement, it came as a surprise to political commentators, who had perceived his sister Priyanka Gandhi as the more charismatic and probable successor.
 It generated speculation that the presence of a young member of India's most famous political family would reinvigorate the Congress party's political fortunes among India's youthful population.
 In his first interview with foreign media, Gandhi portrayed himself as a uniter of the country and condemned "divisive" politics in India, saying that he would try to reduce caste and religious tensions.

 After being out of power for a record eight years, the Congress party returned to power, winning a total of 145 seats in the 2004 Indian general election.
-A coalition government was formed at the center by Congress with the backing of regional parties.
+A coalition government was formed at the centre by Congress with the backing of regional parties.
 Gandhi secured a victory by a substantial margin of over 100,000 votes, thereby maintaining the stronghold of his family in Uttar Pradesh.
 The party performed poorly in Uttar Pradesh, as it held 10 out of the 80 Lok Sabha seats in the state, with a vote share of 12.53 per cent.
 Gandhi did not hold any official role or position within the government.
 From 2004 to 2006, Gandhi served as a member for the Standing Committee on Home Affairs.
 Between 2006 and 2009, he served as the member of the Standing Committee on Human Resource Development.